alekssadowski95/OpenOMP/README.md

 ![](readme-images/openomp-messages.png)

 ### Explore sellers
-The homepage displays all the latest items that have been added by users of this platform.
+The sellers page shows all items this seller has to offer.

 ![](readme-images/openomp-user-items.png)